Author | Adam Łokuciejewski

 Despite the fact that the chassis on the photo above looks good, I decided to improve it.
 I sanded everything with a 3M sponge with a gradation of 3000 and sprayed once more with mored thinned paint (Mr. Color Leveling Thinner).
 Now I am happy with the effect.

 I also painted the engine cover with a Gunze C-series.
-I
+I plan to put a Kevlar decal on it.

 Then I started for the roof air intake.
 I sanded plastic rivets and drilled 0.5 mm holes.